drussillo/small-projects/README.md

-# small-rust-projects
+# small-projects
-Collection of small rust projects for learning purposes
+Collection of projects in various languages for learning purposes